wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 #### Emitter Validation

-In cross-chain messaging, it's essential to validate the sender to prevent unauthorized contracts from sending messages.
+In cross-chain messaging, validating the sender is essential to prevent unauthorized contracts from sending messages.
 The `isRegisteredSender` modifier ensures that messages can only be processed if they come from the registered contract on the source chain.
 This guards against malicious messages and enhances security.

 Here's the core of the contract: